alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-21-experiments-in-agentic-ai-part-x-moving-the-loop-to-bedrock-converse-tools.md

 ### Run `46bd071b`

-This was the most recent successful first-outer-loop run I found in the old workspace directory.
-It came from the deliberate outer-loop test prompt, so it is slightly different from the other four: the prompt explicitly asked for a win-condition bug on the first attempt and then allowed the retry attempt to fix it.
+This run came from the deliberate outer-loop test prompt, so it is slightly different from the other four: the prompt explicitly asked for a win-condition bug on the first attempt and then allowed the retry attempt to fix it.

 In practice, the model handled that inside one outer workflow iteration.
 The first internal test run failed two win-condition tests.
 Claude then read the implementation, fixed the win condition, and reran the suite.
 The final result had 24 passing tests.